 If you received a loan under the previous smaller limit, the SBA will reach out you directly via email and provide details about how to request an increase.

 Coronavirus Food Assistance Program 2

 The U.S. Department of Agriculture is providing additional financial assistance to farmers, ranchers and producers impacted by COVID-19 market disruptions.

 The original application period for CFAP 2 ended Dec.
 11, 2020.
 But the USDA reopened CFAP 2 signup for all eligible producers April 5, 2021.
-A deadline for signup will be announced later.
+The new deadline to apply is Oct.
+12, 2021.

 The financial assistance gives producers the ability to absorb some of the increased marketing costs associated with the pandemic.